kreier/ml/README.md

 ## Inference on local hardware

+### Early 2023: MacBook Pro M1 with 8GB RAM

 In early 2023 I ran a 8b parameter model with a 4 bit quantization on my MacBook Pro at SSIS.
 It was impressive to see what's possible with just 8GB of RAM on a laptop!

+### Early 2024: Workstation with E5-2696v3 18C/36T and 128 GB ECC RAM

 It became obvious that you need more RAM for larger models, so I built a new workstation with 128 GB RAM and a 18-core E5-2696 v3 CPU in early 2024.
 Well, it became another learning experience:

 ![performance](pic/llm_cpu_gpu_tokens.png)